zeratulus/nes-log-ai/readme.md

 This is simple log analyzer enhanced with AI, by default it configured to use Ollama inference with Qwen3-Coder 30b version.
 As option, you can use cloud OpenAI ChatGPT models or any other installed Ollama AI model, see Configuration section below.

-Currently, this script can process any log file for any programming language that supports Qwen3-Coder with --non-nes True flag:
+Currently, this script can process any log file (default cli calls) for any programming language that supports Qwen3-Coder with --oc True flag:
 Python, Java, JavaScript, C++, C#, PHP, Go, Ruby, Swift, Kotlin, Rust, TypeScript, SQL, R, Scala, Perl, MATLAB, Lua, Dart, Assembly and others (this list of languages I got from Qwen3-Coder chat directly)

-Without --non-nes flag (and by default calls) this script designed to process OpenCart log files and log files for my CMS OpenCart capable fork called NES (Ninja eCommerce Solution) our pet project here: https://pollyart.store
+With --oc True flag this script designed to process OpenCart log files and log files for my CMS OpenCart capable fork called NES (Ninja eCommerce Solution) our pet project here: https://pollyart.store

 PS.
-This script eats around 40Gb of RAM and 10Gb of VRAM on my PC with CUDA for more efficient inference, with only CPU inference it will process your log files slower.
+This script eats around 40Gb of RAM and around 10Gb of VRAM on my PC with CUDA enabled for more efficient inference, with only CPU inference it will process your log files slower.

 PSPS.
 To run this experiment with less RAM you can try to use more lightweight model for example: **gemma3n:e4b**